 sudo apt install dirmngr ca-certificates software-properties-common apt-transport-https -y

-For users who have not previously imported a GPG key from the Ubuntu keyserver, the command line terminal will often have issues importing GPG keys from LaunchPAD PPAs because the directories are not created.
+For users who have not previously imported a GPG key from the Ubuntu keyserver, the command line terminal often has issues importing GPG keys from LaunchPAD PPAs because the directories are not created.
 This is an easy fix.
-Use the following command that will, in turn, generate the directories.
+Use the following command to generate the directories.

-This can be skipped, but if you encounter an issue, just run the command and re-try.
+This can be skipped, but run the command and re-try if you encounter an issue.

 sudo gpg --list-keys